hemilabs/heminetwork/cmd/popmd/README.md

 The value of BTC can fluctuate heavily, but presuming a cost of `110 000 USD / BTC`, it would cost `~270 USD` per day to run `popmd` on mainnet.

+> [!WARNING]
-_**DISCLAIMER:**_ These are example values ONLY.
+> These are example values ONLY.
 The presented values are not guaranteed, and may not be up-to-date.
-Different versions of the network's protocols and daemons may incur higher costs and fees.
-You should get up-to-date values yourself to determine if PoP mining makes sense for you.
+> Different versions of the network's protocols and daemons may incur higher costs and fees.
+You should get up-to-date
+> values yourself to determine if PoP mining makes sense for you.

 ### How many HEMI tokens will I be awarded for mining?

 Each keystone has a total payout of `100 HEMI`, which is divided by the number of PoP Txs that mine said keystone.
 As such, you can expect rewards of `28800 HEMI` per day, divided by the number of PoP miners (assuming a consistent number of PoP Miners).

+> [!WARNING]
+> These are example values ONLY.
+The presented values are not guaranteed, and may not be up-to-date.
+> Different versions of the network's protocols and daemons may incur higher costs and fees.
+You should get up-to-date
+> values yourself to determine if PoP mining makes sense for you.